-This topic is concerned with authorities’ use of powers to secure public transport services by entering into service subsidy agreements.
-They may only do so where there is, in their opinion, a public transport requirement not being satisfied by the free market and which will not be met unless they take the action of offering a subsidy for the service.
-The power to enter into a subsidy agreement then becomes subject to a tendering process.
+This topic is concerned with the use of powers by local authorities to secure public transport services by entering into service agreements with bus operators.
+They may only do so where there is, in their opinion, a public transport requirement not being satisfied by the free market and which will not be met unless they take the action of securing the service through payments to bus operators.
+The power to enter into a service agreement then usually becomes subject to a tendering process.

 The key duties of the authority are to:

 use the available powers and funding effectively to meet public transport needs where commercial services are not sustainable